Secure Multiuser Beamforming With Movable Antenna Arrays: System Model

 \section{System Model}

-Consider an MA-empowered multiuser secure transmission scenario in which a multi-antenna based station (BS) simultaneously serves $K$ legitimate user terminals (UTs) over the same time-frequency resources.
-The transmitted messages must remain confidential from $J$ adversaries, which are modeled as eavesdroppers (Eves), as shown in {\figurename} {\ref{Figure1}}.
-The BS employs $M$ transmit MAs, while each UT $k\in[K]\triangleq\{1,\ldots,K\}$ and each Eve $j\in[J]$ is equipped with a single receive antenna.
-Each MA is connected to a dedicated radio-frquency (RF) chain through flexible cables, so its position can be adjusted in real time within a prescribed region, as illustrated in {\figurename} {\ref{Figure0}}.
-Let the position of the $m$th MA be ${\mathbf{t}}_m\triangleq[t_{m,x}, t_{m,y}]^{\mathsf{T}}\in{\mathcal{C}}\subseteq{\mathbbmss{R}}^{2\times1}$ for $n\in[N]\triangleq\{1,\ldots,N\}$, where $\mathcal{C}$ denotes the two-dimensional transmit region in which the MAs are allowed to move.
+Consider an MA-empowered multiuser secure transmission scenario in which a multi-antenna base station (BS) simultaneously serves $K$ legitimate user terminals (UTs) over the same time-frequency resources.
+The transmitted messages must remain confidential against $J$ eavesdroppers (Eves), as shown in {\figurename} {\ref{Figure1}}.
+The BS employs $M$ transmit MAs, while each UT $k\in[K]\triangleq\{1,\ldots,K\}$ and each Eve $j\in[J]\triangleq\{1,\ldots,J\}$ is equipped with a single receive antenna.
+Each MA is connected to a dedicated radio-frequency (RF) chain through flexible cables, so its position can be adjusted in real time within a prescribed region, as illustrated in {\figurename} {\ref{Figure0}}.
+Let the position of the $m$th MA be ${\mathbf{t}}_m\triangleq[t_{m,x}, t_{m,y}]^{\mathsf{T}}\in{\mathcal{C}}\subseteq{\mathbbmss{R}}^{2\times1}$ for $m\in[M]\triangleq\{1,\ldots,M\}$, where $\mathcal{C}$ denotes the two-dimensional transmit region in which the MAs are allowed to move.
 Without loss of generality, $\mathcal{C}$ is a square area with size $A\times A$.